Asymptotic Pad\'e Predictions up to Six Loops in QCD and Eight Loops in $\lambda\phi^4$: Conclusions

 In summary we have presented evidence that the Asymptotic Pad\'e Approximation Procedure provides robust and accurate predictions for high-loop renormalisation-group quantities in both QCD and $\lambda\phi^4$ theory.
 Several questions still remain, however.
 Possibly the most pressing is to understand why the QCD $\beta$-function (but not the quark mass anomalous dimension) predictions are improved if we drop the new quartic Casimirs both from the inputs to the Pad\'e procedure, and from the exact results with which we compare; and a related question is whether the same would apply to higher Casimirs when they arise.
 Another interesting issue is to understand why the percentage accuracy appears to increase with loop order, both at even loops and, separately, for odd loops.

-10pt {\bf Acknowledgement.} The research was carried out with the support of the STFC Consolidated Grant ST/X000699/1.
+10pt {\bf Data Availability Statement} No data were used in the research described in this article.
+10pt {\bf Acknowledgement} The research was carried out with the support of the STFC Consolidated Grant ST/X000699/1.
+The authors thank Y. Schr\"{o}der for useful comments on an earlier version of the article.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising.